galv-team/galv-harvester/README.md

   --monitor_path TEXT        Path to harvest files from.
   --monitor_path_regex TEXT  Regex to match files to harvest.
 Other options
                              can be specified using the frontend.
-  --run_foreground           On completion, run the harvester in the
+  --foreground           On completion, run the harvester in the
                              foreground (will not close the thread, useful for Dockerized application).
   --restart                  Ignore other options and run harvester if config